 RISE emerged in April 2017 from a merger between Community Partnerships, Inc. and Center for Families, two Dane County non-profits focused on community-based, strengths-driven services to children, families, and young adults.
 When Community Partnerships was established in 2000, the agency’s primary focus was providing mental health wraparound services to children and their families.
 Since 1976, Center for Families’ services and programs have focused on building strong, stable families and preventing child abuse.
-Together, the organizations have more than 60 years of experience providing services in our community, and serve more than 6,800 individuals (including children and families) annually.
+Together, the organizations have more than 40 years of experience providing services in our community, and serve over 1,000 participants annually.

 RISE believes in the power of human connection and the resilience that exists within everyone.
 We embrace strengths-based, solutions-focused approaches to addressing the mental health and wellness needs of our community.
 Our services provide education, support, stabilization, and coordination of care to children, families, and individuals in our community.